MBHudson/Vigilante-Toolset/README.md

 ----
 **<h1 align="center">Vigilante-Toolset</h1>**
 <h2 align="center">11/9/2020 Update: Installer fixed, missing files uploaded.
 Will now run with the newest versions of Kali and Parrot OS.
-If you have already installed Vigilante-Toolset please re-read the installation documentation and reinstall the program.</h2>
+If you have already installed Vigilante-Toolset please reinstall the program.</h2>

 ----
 <br />